rextechs/AzureIoTBootcamp/Day3-HOL2.md

 ## Step 8 : Deploy Module

-This modules only reads video stream and display in the web UI.
+The first module *only reads video stream* and display in the web UI to confirm the module's basic functionalities.
+In the later step, we will add AI Inference to the module.

 ### Deployment Manifest